-The Hotel will provide a copy of each of its written safety plans that address the Covid-19 pandemic, including any written safety plan distributed to Hotel employees, upon demand from [organization] or any participant in [event], at any time between the execution of this agreement and [end date of event].
+The Hotel will provide a copy of each of its written safety and cleaning plans that address the Covid-19 pandemic, including any written safety and cleaning plans distributed to Hotel employees, upon request from [organization] at any time between the execution of this agreement and [end date of event].

 If you want to protect your event from unexpected problems, we encourage you to include this protective language in all your event contracts: